bltlab/mot/README.md

 crashing.
 Run with printing redirected to a log and search the log to see what went wrong.
-The rest of the processes will likely finish the rest of the work, but you may use a handful of documents unless the error is fixed.
+The rest of the processes will likely finish the rest of the work, but you may lose a handful of documents unless the error is fixed.

 ## One-off Scripts